databrickslabs/dbldatagen/python/docs/APIDOCS.md

 manufacturer value for each `internalDeviceId`.
 This allows us to generate IOT style events at random, but still constrain properties whenever the same `internalDeviceId` occurs.
 of unique values.

+> A column may be based on one or more other columns.
+This means the value of that column will be used as a seed for
+>generating the new column.
+The `base_column_type` option determines if the actual value , or hash of the value is
+>used as the seed value.

 - The `withColumn` method call for the `line` column introduces a temporary column for purposes of generating other columns, but through the use of the `omit` option, omits it from the final data set.